 Reporting for your practical test

-When attending for your practical test you must produce certain documents and have an appropriately insured and licensed vehicle suitable for the test.
+When attending your practical driving or riding test you must produce certain documents.
 Make sure you have these documents available when the examiner calls your name.
+You must also have an appropriately insured and licensed vehicle suitable for the test.

 Your test vehicle